AI or CATI? »For Global Studies, the Telephone remains First Choice!«

 So, more of a collaboration between AI and humans?

-Dr. Thalla: There is no other way.
+Dr. Satish Thalla: There is no other way.
 The AI does not want anything.
 It has no ambitions.
 Input in, output out.
 In between, complex probability calculation.
 But humans will always have to lead and control – that’s already happening, and it’s an exciting discussion.

 What do you think of the demand to pause AI research?

-Dr. Thalla: I don’t think that will help much.
+Dr. Satish Thalla: I don’t think that will help much.
 Not all countries will comply with it anyway.
 State institutions, intelligence agencies, etc. would then have an advantage over the general public.
 But the debate still needs to be conducted in parallel, and I also believe that binding rules for AI need to be established.

 So, we can agree that things will remain exciting!
 Thank you very much for the conversation, Dr. Thalla.